 What is Fusion?

-In the stars of our universe, gravitational forces have created the necessary conditions for fusion.
-Over billions of years, gravity gathered the hydrogen clouds of the early Universe into massive stellar bodies.
+The gravitational forces at play in the Universe have created the perfect conditions for fusion.
+Over billions of years, these forces caused the hydrogen clouds of the early Universe to gather into massive stellar bodies.
 In the extreme density and temperature of their cores, fusion occurs.

 How does fusion produce energy?